Xubuntu/wiki.xubuntu.org/Xubuntu-22.10-Release-Notes.md

     -   **Xfce Terminal** improves scrolling, adds a new \"Fill\" background image style, and fixes the \"unsafe paste\" dialog (allowing it to actually paste).
-    -   **Xfce Desktop** will now ask for confirmation before desktop icons are rearranged.
-A new option has been added to disable the
-        \"Delete\" context menu item.
 -   *Mosaic*, the grid-filling puzzle, has been added to SGT Puzzles.
     You can play the game online,
     [here](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/mosaic.html).